ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Individual pictures (which could be a frame, a field, or 2 fields having the same timestamp) of HEVC/H.265 stored as described in [@!ISO.14496-15].

-Initialization: The `Private Data` contains a `HEVCDecoderConfigurationRecord` structure, as defined in [@!ISO.14496-15].
+Initialization: The `CodecPrivate` contains a `HEVCDecoderConfigurationRecord` structure, as defined in [@!ISO.14496-15].

 ### V_MPEGI/ISO/VVC